 You see, I want to be great.
 I want each day to matter.
 I don’t want to sit around wasting time doing nothing or never challenging myself.
 I don’t want to make excuses and put off the things I know I should do and some of what I want to do.

 In order to achieve greatness, I have to act in spite of fear.
-I have to be brave as and when I want to run behind someone else and hide.
+I have to be brave when I want to run behind someone else and hide.
 I have to trust that God is in control and he’s moving me out of my comfort zone to prepare me for my next level.

 Greatness requires that you take action.
 Greatness requires that you commit to the process and trust the journey.
 It may not “look” or “feel” right, but doesn’t that make it all the more interesting?